FabioORamos/pingnoran/Demos/Wordpress-evolution/STAGE3 - Add RDS and Update the LT.md

 ```
 mysqldump -h $DBEndpoint -u $DBUser -p$DBPassword $DBName > PingnoranWordPress.sql
 ```
-** in production you wouldnt put the password in the CLI like this, its a security risk since a ps -aux can see it .. but security isnt the focus of this demo its the process of rearchitecting **
+** In production you wouldnt put the password in the CLI like this, its a security risk since a ps -aux can see it, but security isn't the focus of this demo its the process of rearchitecting **

 ## Restore that Backup into RDS